pazz/alot/docs/commands.rst

     The mode identifier is a string that is uniquely defined by the currently focussed :class:`~alot.buffers.Buffer`.

-Specific actions are defined as subclasses of :class:`Command` and can be registered to a global command pool using the :class:`registerCommand` decorator.

 .. note::

     The names of the commands available to the user in any given mode do not correspond one-to-one to these subclasses.
-You canregister a Command multiple times under different names, with different forced constructor parameters and so on.
+You can register a Command multiple times under different names, with different forced constructor parameters and so on.
 See for instance the definition of BufferFocusCommand in 'commands/globals.py'::